ryanwhowe/Dot/README.md

 ### `Dot::append()`

 The `Dot::append()` method will set the passed value as an array value inside the provided array at the location of the key provided.
 If the location already contains a value the values will be merged into a single array.
 The append method will create the key structure needed to place the array value in the array if it is not present already.
-This method utilizes recursion to traverse the array.
-Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.

 #### Description

 ```
-Dot::append(array &$appendArray, string $appendKey, mixed $value, string $delimiter = '.'): void
+Dot::append(array &$appendArray, string $appendKey, mixed $value, string $delimiter = '.', int $missingKeyException): void
 ```

 #### Parameters